 \subsection{Model}

-Our alignment-agnostic model is illustrated in Figure \ref{figure1}.
-The basic structure is composed of a detection network evolved from ELECTRA’s discriminator~\citep{clark2020electra} and a correction network based on BERT MLM~\citep{devlin2018bert}.
+As illustrated in Figure \ref{figure1}, the basic structure of our model includes a detection network evolved from ELECTRA discriminator~\citep{clark2020electra} and a correction network based on BERT MLM~\citep{devlin2018bert}.
 The two networks are connected through a modification logic unit and are trained separately.
-The detection network is responsible for locating the errors and identifying error types.
-The modification logic unit denotes where and how to correct.
-And the correction network focuses on correction.
+The detection network locates the errors and identifies error types.
+The modification logic unit handles where and how to correct.
+Finally the correction network focuses on detailed correction.

-\textbf{The detection network} is composed of a ELECTRA’s discriminator and a token-level error type classifier.
-The ELECTRA’s discriminator’s architecture has been described in \citet{clark2020electra}.
-The error type classifier contains four categories, namely $label_{keep}$, $label_{mistaken}$, $label_{missing}$, $label_{redundant}$. $label_{keep}$ means the character is correct and we should keep it unchanged. $label_{mistaken}$ indicates the character is mistaken and we should replace it. $label_{missing}$ denotes we should insert characters before the current character. $label_{redundant}$ means the character is useless and we should delete it.
+\textbf{The detection network} is composed of an ELECTRA discriminator and a token-level error type classifier.
+The architecture of ELECTRA discriminator has been described in \citet{clark2020electra}.
+Here we modify the original classifier, and define the new token-level classifier with four categories, namely $label_{keep}$, $label_{mistaken}$, $label_{missing}$, $label_{redundant}$. $label_{keep}$ means the character is correct and should not change. $label_{mistaken}$ indicates the character is mistaken and needs to be replaced. $label_{missing}$ denotes we should insert characters before the current character. $label_{redundant}$ means the character is useless and needs to be deleted.
 We get the label probability of each token with the 4-class token-level classifier: